 The first time you log in, you will be asked to change your PIN number.
 Please keep these details safe, as you'll need them the next time you log in.

 Upload a photograph

 Please upload a photograph for your student identity card.
 This should be a clearly identifiable passport-style photograph taken against a white background.

 If you can't upload a photograph when you enrol online, you can email a photo to email@example.com.
 To avoid delays and complications when you arrive on campus, please make sure that you provide a photograph before Welcome Week.

-Your induction will give you the chance to learn more about the programme you will be studying, and the opportunity to meet your academic and fellow students.
-Induction activities take place during Welcome Week (7 September 2020 – 11 September 2020).
+Your induction will give you the chance to learn more about the programme you will be studying, and the opportunity to meet your programme staff and your fellow students.
+Induction takes place during week commencing 11 January 2021.